arvindag/Misc-Docs/GoLang.md

 Go, the called function receives only a copy of an argument, not a reference to the original argument.

 ###### 4.4.3.
 Struct Embedding and Anonymous Fields
-Go lets us declare a field with a type but ni name; such fields are called *anonymous fields*.
+Go lets us declare a field with a type but no name; such fields are called *anonymous fields*.
 The type of the field must be a named type or a pointer to a named type.
-Below, Circle and Wheel have one anonymous field each with Wheel.
+Below, Circle and Wheel have one anonymous field each.
 ```go
 type Point struct {
     X, Y int